 If you need a dental implant after losing a tooth or as part of another procedure like getting a crown or bridge but don’t have enough upper jawbone to support a titanium post for the implant, a sinus lift can help.
-As dentists with extensive oral surgery experience, Rex Hoang, DMD, and Marcus Hoang, DDS, use the most advanced and safest techniques to perform sinus lifts at DC Dental Spa, their practice in Washington, D.C.
+As a dentist with extensive oral surgery experience, Rex Hoang, DMD, uses the most advanced and safest techniques to perform sinus lifts at DC Dental Spa, their practice in Washington, D.C.
 To learn more or to schedule a consultation, call the office or use the online booking feature.

 A sinus lift is a surgical procedure that augments the bone in your upper jaw near your middle and back teeth, the premolars and molars.
 During the procedure, bone is added to the area between the jaw itself and the sinuses on either side of your nose.
 It's called a “lift” because the membrane separating the sinuses from the oral cavity must be lifted or raised in order to perform the procedure.

-Sinus lift procedures require great attention to detail, which is why you should see Dr. Marcus, Dr. Rex, and their experienced team at DC Dental Spa if you need this oral surgery.
+Sinus lift procedures require great attention to detail, which is why you should see Dr. Rex and his experienced team at DC Dental Spa if you need this oral surgery.

 Sinus lifts are performed primarily to help support dental implants when there’s not enough natural bone present or when your sinus cavities are too close to your jaw, which can interfere with the integrity of the implant.
 You may experience bone loss in your upper jaw due to periodontal (gum) disease or as the result of bone atrophy after tooth loss, especially if the tooth has been missing for some time.